This post may contain affiliate links, please see the privacy policy for details.

 • 8 Slices mozzarella cheese

-• Cup banana peppers, sliced, from jar
+• Cup banana peppers, sliced, from a jar

 • Cup giardiniera, chopped, mild